the-road-to-learn-react/the-road-to-react/manuscript/react-modern/custom-hooks.md

 };
 ~~~~~~~

 You've just created your first custom hook.
-If you're not comfortable with custom hooks, you can revert the changes and use the `useState` and `useEffect` hook as before, in the App component.
+If you're not comfortable with custom hooks, you can revert the changes and use the `useState` and `useEffect` hook as before in the App component.
 However, knowing more about custom hooks gives you lots of new options.
-A custom hook can encapsulate non-trivial implementation details that should be kept away from a component; can be used in more than one React component; can be a composition of other hooks; and can even be open-sourced as an external library.
+A custom hook can encapsulate non-trivial implementation details that should be kept away from a component; it can be used in more than one React component; it can be a composition of other hooks; and can even be open-sourced as an external library.
 Using your favorite search engine, you'll notice there are hundreds of React hooks that could be used in your application without worry over implementation details.

 ### Exercises:

 * Confirm your [source code](https://codesandbox.io/s/github/the-road-to-learn-react/hacker-stories/tree/2021/React-Custom-Hooks).
   * Confirm the [changes](https://github.com/the-road-to-learn-react/hacker-stories/compare/2021/React-Side-Effects...2021/React-Custom-Hooks).
-* Read more about [React Hooks](https://www.robinwieruch.de/react-hooks) to get a good understanding of them, because they are the bread and butter in React function components.
+* Read more about [React Hooks](https://www.robinwieruch.de/react-hooks) to get a good understanding of them because they are the bread and butter in React function components.